jimmywong2003/nrf52_ble_transfer_jpg/README.md

-# NRF52 Series for BLE JPG File transfer Example
+# NRF52 Series for BLE IMAGE (JPG) File Transfer Example

 How to transfer a large file through BLE is a frequency ask question and hot topic.
 In this example, it would show to get the image file from PC through UART and then transfer to the Mobile.